webXtended/Relacx/README.md

 > By Script Tag

-Since Relacx is a state manager for React; it requires React.js and React-Dom.js The current version of Relacx uses React version 15.5.4
+Since Relacx is a state manager for React; it requires React.js and React-Dom.js The current version of Relacx uses React version 16.0.0 and also supports React version 15.x.x

     <script type="text/javascript" src="react.js"></script>
     <script type="text/javascript" src="react-dom.js"></script>